python/devguide/docquality.rst

     $ git clone https://github.com/<your_username>/devguide

+In order for your PR to be accepted, you will also need to sign the :ref:`contributor agreement <cla>`.

 To build the devguide, you must have the latest stable version of `Sphinx`_ installed.
 The devguide HTML can be built by running::